Rotwang9000/memecube/README.md

-# MemeCube
+# MemeIsometric Cluster

-An interactive 3D visualization of cryptocurrency meme coin tags that form a Borg-like cube structure.
+An interactive 3D visualization of cryptocurrency meme coin tags that form a Borg-like Isometric Cluster structure.

 ## Overview

-MemeCube is a Three.js-based web application where meme coin tags are displayed as 3D text elements that physically form a cube structure.
+MemeIsometric Cluster is a Three.js-based web application where meme coin tags are displayed as 3D text elements that physically form a Isometric Cluster structure.
 New tags fly in from space and push existing tags inward as they join the structure.
-The cube grows organically as more tags are added, with older tags shrinking and moving toward the center.
+The Isometric Cluster grows organically as more tags are added, with older tags shrinking and moving toward the center.
 Viewers can navigate around this 3D structure and click on tags to visit the associated websites.

 ## Features

 - Interactive 3D space environment with dynamic lighting
-- Cube structure formed entirely by the 3D text elements themselves (Cube being a loose term for the cohesive unit made up of tags that may not be an exact cube but all letters should be at right angles whatever way they face)
+- Isometric Cluster structure formed entirely by the 3D text elements themselves
-- No wireframe - the letters themselves ARE the cube
+- No wireframe - the letters themselves ARE the Isometric Cluster
-- Tags physically touch and form the outer shell of the cube
+- Tags physically touch and form the outer shell of the Isometric Cluster
 - 3D text with deep extrusion and blocky appearance
 - Tags prefixed with "$" symbol
 - Borg-like organic construction where new tags push older ones inward